Brazil senators say bus attacked on Venezuela visit to prisoners

 Lopez, 44, who has been on a partial hunger-strike for 25 days, was accused last year of stirring up violence around anti-government protests that killed more than 40 people, on both sides of the political divide.

-With long queues and delays on routes to Caracas from the airport, opposition leader Maria Corina Machado said the government had deliberately created obstacles including cleaning work in tunnels.
+With long delays on routes to Caracas from the airport, opposition leader Maria Corina Machado said the government had deliberately created obstacles including cleaning work in tunnels.

 “The Brazilian senators now know what it’s like to live in the dictatorship of today in Venezuela,” she said.

-Another Brazilian senator, Aloysio Nunes, who is chairman of the Senate Foreign Relations Committee, said the group had been given two “lousy” justifications for the delays: the transportation of a criminal from Colombia and an accident.
+Brazilian senator Aloysio Nunes, chairman of the Senate Foreign Relations Committee, said the group had been given two “lousy” justifications for the delays: the transportation of a criminal from Colombia and an accident.

 Brazilian President Dilma Rousseff and her Workers’ Party have faced increasing criticism for maintaining close ties to Maduro.